-- Reinforce emphasis on hiring faculty with strong teaching skills - Improve teaching assessment and feedback systems - Recognize and reward high quality teaching - Invest in ongoing development of faculty teaching skills
+- Reinforce emphasis on hiring faculty with strong teaching skills. - Improve teaching assessment and feedback systems. - Recognize and reward high-quality teaching. - Invest in ongoing development of faculty teaching skills.

-It is essential for UIS to hire faculty with strong teaching skills, and provide ongoing development and support for those faculty.
+It is essential for UIS to hire faculty with strong teaching skills and to provide ongoing development and support for those faculty.
 UIS should reinforce an emphasis on hiring criteria for faculty positions that heavily weight the candidates' teaching potential, including their skills, abilities, motivation, creativity and innovation.
-This is not limited to facilitating student learning, but also includes energizing student engagement.
+This includes both facilitating student learning and energizing student engagement.